JuliaDataScience/JuliaDataScience/contents/julia_basics.md

 sco(s)
 ```

-It works without specifying the `base` argument:
+It works without specifying the `base` argument as we supplied a **default argument value** in the function declaration:

 ```jl
 scob("logarithm(10)")